-- Advanced Economic History (12 lectures): full syllabus here - Lectures 1-8 and 11-12 are taught by E. Monnet/L. Kesztenbaum, F. Alvaredo, D. Cogneau and J. Bourdieu - In lectures 9-10, I develop a long-run perspective on the joint evolution of property regimes and political systems. - Lecture 9: Property Regimes & Political Systems in Historical Perspective (I): From Ternary Societies to Proprietarian Societies (Wednesday November 16th 2020) - Lecture 10: Property Regimes & Political Systems in Historical Perspective (II): Party Systems & Inequality in Electoral Democracies (Wednesday November 23rd 2020) - I assume you are familiar with the material presented in the "Introduction to Economic History" course.
+- Advanced Economic History (12 lectures) - Lectures 1-8 and 11-12 are taught by E. Monnet, L. Kesztenbaum, F. Alvaredo, D. Cogneau, J. Bourdieu & P.C.
+Hautcoeur - In lectures 9-10, I develop a long-run perspective on the joint evolution of property regimes and political systems. - Lecture 9: Property Regimes & Political Systems in Historical Perspective (I): From Ternary Societies to Proprietarian Societies - Lecture 10: Property Regimes & Political Systems in Historical Perspective (II): Party Systems & Inequality in Electoral Democracies - I assume you are familiar with the material presented in the "Introduction to Economic History" course.
 Students who have not taken this course (or need to refresh their memory) are encouraged to go through the syllabus and slides used in this course.

-Lecture 9: Property Regimes & Political Systems in Historical Perspective (I): From Ternary Societies to Proprietarian Societies
+• Lecture 9: Property Regimes & Political Systems in Historical Perspective (I): From Ternary Societies to Proprietarian Societies